sillsdev/flexbridge/ReadMe.md

 msbuild /t:Test FLExBridge.proj
 ```

+Note: Build on Linux using Ubuntu 18.04, until https://github.com/libgit2/libgit2sharp/issues/1747
+is fixed for Ubuntu 20.04 support.
+At that time, update the version of nuget package GitVersionTask.

 ## Updating Release Notes for a new version

 FLEx Bridge is following the gitflow model for branching